Recording receipts for a party committee

 Time limits

-Any person who receives contributions for a party committee must forward the contributions, together with certain information about the contributors, to the committee treasurer within the following time periods:
+Any person who receives contributions on behalf of a party committee must forward the contributions, along with appropriate recordkeeping information about the contributors, to the committee treasurer within the following time periods:

 No commingling with personal funds